chrisortiz-code/BrockPack/BrockREADME.txt

-Small projects I've made over my first 2 computer courses at Brock
+Small projects I've made over my first few computer courses at Brock

 -Library 1: Media from the Brock Library.
 This covers various classes such as Picture, Sound, Pixel, Colour and more. https://www.cosc.brocku.ca/archive/sites/all/files/documentation/BasicIO/Media/package-summary.html